Chart Color Schemes

 Two Wells lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Two Wells' population is estimated at around 4,483 as of Feb 2026.
-This reflects an increase of 1,250 people (38.7%) since the 2021 Census, which reported a population of 3,233 people.
-The change is inferred from the resident population of 4,226, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 463 validated new addresses since the Census date.
-This level of population equates to a density ratio of 102 persons per square kilometer, providing significant space per person and potential room for further development.
-The suburb of Two Wells' 38.7% growth since the 2021 census exceeded the state's (9.0%) and Greater Adelaide's growth rates, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Two Wells' population is estimated at around 4,692 as of May 2026.
+This reflects an increase of 1,459 people (45.1%) since the 2021 Census, which reported a population of 3,233 people.
+The change is inferred from the resident population of 4,558, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 464 validated new addresses since the Census date.
+This level of population equates to a density ratio of 107 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb's 45.1% growth since the 2021 census exceeded the state (7.5%) and the Greater Adelaide area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, exceptional growth, placing it in the top 10 percent of national areas, is predicted over the period with the suburb expected to increase by 2,206 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Exceptional growth is predicted over the period, placing the suburb in the top 10 percent of national areas, with an expected increase of 2,534 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 51.1% over the 16 years.

 Frequently Asked Questions - Population